ReviewsOrchard Towers Review – Interesting apartment at the doorstep of Orchard

 A closer look at the carpark charges.

 There are more than enough lots in the carpark.
-So if you have a car, you do not need to worry of coming back home to jostle with the rest of your neighbours.
+So if you have a car, you do not need to worry about coming back home to jostle with the rest of your neighbours.

 There are red reserved lots for the season carpark holders.